Codex CLI

 |---|---|---|

-$nowledge-mem:working-memory | Session start, "what am I working on" | Loads your daily Working Memory briefing |
+$nowledge-mem:working-memory | Session start, "what am I working on" | Loads your daily Working Memory briefing and prefers MCP read_working_memory when available |

-$nowledge-mem:search-memory | Prior work, past decisions, "why did we..." | Searches memories and threads with progressive inspection |
+$nowledge-mem:search-memory | Prior work, past decisions, "why did we..." | Searches memories and threads with progressive inspection, preferring MCP retrieval when available |

-$nowledge-mem:save-thread | "Save this session" | Real Codex transcript import via nmem t save --from codex |
+$nowledge-mem:save-thread | Manual save request, or hook setup unavailable | Real Codex transcript import via nmem t save --from codex |

-$nowledge-mem:distill-memory | Decisions, learnings, procedures emerge | Proactively saves durable insights to memory |
+$nowledge-mem:distill-memory | Decisions, learnings, procedures emerge | Proactively saves durable insights to memory, preferring MCP writes when available |

 $nowledge-mem:status | "Is Mem working?", errors | Checks server connectivity and configuration |